DPI-WE/noticing-a-project-idea/content.md

 ![bg contain](assets/da-vinci-tank.webp)

-Da Vinci must of had a lot of *inteligence* in order to create, but raw brainpower alone isn't enough.
-Beyond raw intellectual horsepower, Da Vinci must have picked up the *knowledge and technical skills* to paint, sketch, and design his works.
-Today those skills might be coding, engineering, or design.
-Knowing how to do something doesn't guarantee insight into what should be done.
-Having a *point of view* is what turns ideas into reality.
-The combination of your unique perspective, experiences, skills, and intelligence produce the best ideas.
+Da Vinci's intelligence was essential, but raw brainpower alone isn't enough.
+Beyond intelligence, he possessed the knowledge and technical skills necessary for his art and inventions.
+Today, these skills might include coding, engineering, or design.
+Knowing *how* to do something doesn't guarantee insight into what *should* be done.
+Having a unique point of view is what turns ideas into reality.

 ## Point of View as a Superpower
-Having a unique point of view allows you to build something that others might not see.
-It’s the combination of your life experiences, skills, and insights that enable you to notice what others overlook.
+A unique point of view allows you to build something that others might not see.
+It’s the combination of your life experiences, skills, and insights that enables you to notice what others overlook.

+### Key Strategies
-- **Look for New Combinations**: Innovation often comes from combining existing ideas in new ways.
-Consider how current technologies can intersect to create something novel.
+- **Look for New Combinations**: Innovation often comes from merging existing ideas in novel ways.
-- **Recognize Patterns**: Pay attention to how different systems work and evolve.
-Understanding these patterns can help you predict future needs and challenges.
+- **Recognize Patterns**: Understanding how different systems work and evolve can help you predict future needs.
-- **Stay Curious**: Ask questions about the world around you.
-Curiosity drives exploration and can lead to valuable insights.
+- **Stay Curious**: Asking questions about the world around you drives exploration and can lead to valuable insights.
-- **Help Yourself and Others**: Can you think of ways you can use technology to help automate the drudgery out of your life?
+- **Help Yourself and Others**: Consider ways to use technology to automate tedious tasks in your life.

 <!-- TODO: strong pov